lipingfangs/Panlineal/README.md

 Contact
 ---------------------------
-If you have any problem please contact lpf_bio@foxmail.com or 86-13242867935
+If you have any problem about Panlineal please contact lpf_bio@foxmail.com or 86-13242867935